 Our Reviews of 5 Best Mattresses in Canada

-I want to start my review of the best mattresses in a box in Canada with the Douglas for several reasons.
+The Douglas deserves to be among the best mattresses in a box in Canada for several reasons.

 Being proudly made in Canada, this high-quality mattress uses safe materials to ensure each sleeper’s comfort.
 The winning combination of layers includes gel-infused top foam, Elastex transition layer, and dense foam support core.